University of Pennsylvania

 Click here for current tuition and fees.

-• Coursework: Discussion of these issues has been incorporated into nearly every course in the program.
+- Coursework: Discussion of these issues has been incorporated into every course in the program.

-• All first-year students at the UPenn program participate in monthly JEDI seminars as part of this program.
+- All first-year students at the UPenn program participate in regular JEDI seminars as part of this program.

-• Current students participate in the grant-funded Undergraduate Summer Internships, which are designed to increase diversity in genetic counseling, and in outreach to students at HBCUs.
+- The grant funds the Undergraduate Summer Internships in Genetic Counseling, which are designed to increase diversity in genetic counseling through outreach to students from underrepresented backgrounds.

 For more information, please contact msgcinquiries@pennmedicine.upenn.edu